-What services are offered by Counseling and Testing Service?
+What services are offered by the Counseling and Mental Health Center?

 Who is eligible for counseling services?

 In general, any student enrolled in the current ISU semester is eligible for counseling services.
 Any student living outside of the state of Idaho may access free, confidential telehealth services through MySSP.
 Please review this document regarding Eligibility for Services to learn more specifics.

 What is counseling like, and how do I know if I would benefit?